 Reinsurance is a highly competitive sector.
-As is the case for all other reinsurers, SCOR's position in the reinsurance market is based on several factors, such as its financial strength as assessed by the rating agencies, its underwriting expertise, its reputation and experience in the lines written, the countries in which it operates, the premiums charged, as well as the quality of the proposed reinsurance products and services offered, particularly in terms of claims settlement and payment.
 The Group competes for business in the European, American, Asian and other international markets with numerous international and domestic reinsurance companies, some of which have a larger market share than SCOR, greater financial resources, state backing, and, in certain cases, higher ratings from the rating agencies.

 Therefore, SCOR remains exposed to the risk of losing its competitive advantage.
 Particularly, when available reinsurance capacity, via traditional reinsurers or capital markets, is greater than the demand from ceding companies.
 Its competitors, in particular (re)insurers with higher ratings than SCOR or other competitors in alternative capital markets, may be better positioned to enter new contracts and gain market share at SCOR's expense.
-Furthermore, competitors are currently promoting innovation, impacting all areas of the business, alongside its products and services, and the underlying risks.
-If competitors are quicker at integrating innovative solutions into their business, products and services, or make choices which have a bigger impact on future reinsurance trends, SCOR could lose its competitive advantage.
+Competitors may be quicker at integrating innovative solutions into their business, products and services, or make choices which have a bigger impact on future reinsurance trends, SCOR could lose its competitive advantage.